ontop/ontop/CONTRIBUTING.md

 For trivial contribution (e.g. fixing typos in the docs), please use the Pull Requst of GitHub.

-For non-trivial contribution, please contact use first.
+For non-trivial contribution, please contact us first.
 We are now preparing the contribution agreement to enable you to do this and still be able to maintain our license scheme.